 Why it's done

-Computer-assisted brain surgery is used to treat a variety of conditions affecting the brain, including brain tumors, epilepsy, and arteriovenous malformations.
+Computer-assisted brain surgery is used to treat a variety of conditions affecting the brain, including brain tumors, Parkinson's disease, essential tremor, epilepsy and arteriovenous malformations.

 If you have a brain tumor, your surgeon may combine computer-assisted surgery with awake brain surgery.

-Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, and other lesions with precisely focused beams of radiation using stereotactic radiosurgery.
+Mayo Clinic neurosurgeons also use computer-assisted techniques to treat brain tumors, arteriovenous malformations, trigeminal neuralgia and other conditions with precisely focused beams of radiation using brain stereotactic radiosurgery.

 Computer-assisted brain surgery care at Mayo Clinic

 - Stereotactic radiosurgery.
-American Association of Neurological Surgeons. http://www.aans.org/en/Patient Information/Conditions and Treatments/Stereotactic Radiosurgery.aspx.
-Accessed Jan.
-5, 2017.
+American Association of Neurological Surgeons. https://www.aans.org/en/Patients/Neurosurgical-Conditions-and-Treatments/Stereotactic-Radiosurgery.
+Accessed Oct.
+23, 2021.

 Computer-assisted brain surgery